-- a) The pass mark for all modules of the postgraduate certificate is 50.
+- a) The pass mark for all components of the postgraduate diploma is 50.
 Credits are only awarded if the module is passed.
-In cases where failure with a mark of 40 is condoned, the credits are not awarded. - b) For the purposes of these rules taught module averages will be rounded to the nearest whole number i.e. 49.5 will count as 50, 49.4 as 49.
+In cases where failure with a mark of 40 is condoned, the credits are not awarded. - b) For the purposes of these rules taught module averages and the overall weighted average for the taught modules will be rounded to the nearest whole number i.e. 49.5 will count as 50, 49.4 as 49.